djinn506/TechTweaks/index.md

 System and apps boot quickly, system is very responsive even with gnome, apps are running on ram instead of the drive, firefox also which can be a little tricky.
 Cpu load is very low, but admitedly I am using a lot more ram than necesary just for everything to be as fast as it gets, you don't have to use tmps and psd daemon if that's not to your liking.

+Kernels: I'm using the regularly updated Pop!
+OS linux kernel, they update it sooner than ubuntu.
+Had good experiences in the past using liquorix kernels too, but I don't seem to need it with this current configuration.

 Future endeavors: make a script to set all these settings automatically, test all of this on Arch/Manjaro hardware using xfce for the lowest ram footprint.

 	---

 Disable Animations using gnome-tweaks